Clarissa-N/sql-challenge/README.md

 5. **dept_emp**
 6. **dept_manager**

 You can import the data using the Import/Export feature in PGAdmin

-**3. Run Analysis Queries**
+**3. Run Analysis Queries:**

 Open the employee_data_analysis.sql file in a new query window.
 The file contains multiple SQL queries designed to answer various analysis questions.
 You can run these queries individually to view the results.